-The court may grant a provisional remedy at the request of one of the parties to preserve evidence or to ensure the enforceability of a judgment.
+The court may grant a provisional remedy at the request of one of the parties to preserve evidence or ensure a judgment's enforceability.
 Thus, a Vietnamese court can issue an injunction to freeze assets or order a party to do or refrain from doing certain acts.
-However, injunction requests are rare in practice because the petitioner is usually required to post a substantial bond in support of the injunctions.
+However, injunction requests are rare in practice because the petitioner usually must post a substantial bond.